runtimeverification/verified-smart-contracts/bihu/README.md

 The smart contracts requested to be formally verified are the ones for operating the KEY tokens.
 The [Solidity source code][src] of those contracts and their [informal specification] are publicly available.

-This directory contains the artifact of the Bihu contracts formal verification.
+This directory contains the artifact of the Bihu contracts formal verification, as a companion to the formal verification report:

-*Refer to our [formal verification report] for complete details.*
+* [Bihu Smart Contract Formal Verification]

 ## Formal Verification Methodology